 Anyways, I decided to make a switch, in the beginning, I thought let me format the whole system and start using my machine as an Ubuntu workstation.
 Since I also love windows and I had a lot of files on my windows box, I didn’t want to give up on the windows machines either.
 Hence, I decided to use Ubuntu and windows together, what are the options did I have?

-The first option was, I could try installing Ubuntu on my machine and virtualize windows 10 as KVM in it, which used to work fine on my previous project.
-But what if I want to perform some heavier task that can only be achieved on a windows physical host than a guest VM.
-That’s when I needed to think about the dual boot, meaning install the Ubuntu along with side windows on the same machine.
+The first option was to try installing Ubuntu on my machine and virtualize windows 10 as KVM in it, which worked fine on my previous project.
+But what if I want to perform some heavier task?
+Which can only be achieved on a windows physical host than a guest VM.
+That’s when I needed to think about the dual boot windows 10 and ubuntu, meaning install the Ubuntu along with side windows on the same machine.

-Can I dual boot Ubuntu and Windows 10?
+Can I dual boot Windows 10 and Ubuntu?

 I decided to perform a dual boot of Ubuntu alongside Windows 10, that way I can start using Ubuntu as my main computer and switch to windows when needed.
 I can also have windows 10 in KVM, just so if I need to access the VPN or perform some tasks on windows 10.

 You can do a dual boot to Ubuntu and Windows 10, and it works great.
 I have used it many times, however, the only concern is you can use one operating system at a time, either windows or Ubuntu.
 For example, you are using Ubuntu and you need to run a program in windows and at that point in time, you will have to shut down the Ubuntu machine and switch to windows 10.

 Can I install Windows and Ubuntu on the same partition?

 This is one of the items many people get confused about and mess up the operating system.
 In the end, they would lose the windows operating system during the process.